SouheilMs/FinTech_RAG/README.md

 `finassist-mini` is an educational Retrieval-Augmented Generation (RAG) backend for financial PDF question answering.

-The backend has been migrated from Python + FastAPI to Java 21 + Spring Boot 3.x + Spring AI.
-It keeps the same API shape and workflow:
+The backend has been build with Java 17 + Spring Boot 3.3.5 + Spring AI:

 1. Upload PDF documents.
 2. Parse page text.